 Oplatky (SPA Wafers)

-Sweet round wafers, flavored with cinnamon, hazelnut, or chocolate, are typical for Karlovy Vary and Mariánské Lázně — famous Czech SPA towns.
+Sweet round wafers, flavored with cinnamon, hazelnut, or chocolate, are typical for Karlovy Vary and Mariánské Lázně.
 People have been making them since the 18th century.
-If you plan to visit one of the SPA towns, don't miss a chance to taste fresh hot wafers from one of the stalls in the promenades.
-But don't worry if you are only staying in Prague.
-Go to the nearest supermarket and look for Opavia Kolonada wafers.
+You can taste fresh wafers at SPA towns or buy Opavia Kolonada wafers in supermarkets in Prague.

 Where to buy oplatky?

-In Karlovy Vary — a stall of Karlovarské Oplatky in Hot Spring Colonnade.
-In Prague — at any supermarket.
+In Karlovy Vary – Karlovarské Oplatky stall in Hot Spring Colonnade.
+In Prague – at any supermarket.

 Hermelin